the-benchmarker/graphql-benchmarks/README.md

 ## Contributors

 - [Peter Ohler](https://github.com/ohler55) - Author, maintainer
-- [the-benchmarker/web-frameworks](https://github.com/the-benchmarker/web-frameworks) - the original closed source that has been modified for this repository
+- [the-benchmarker/web-frameworks](https://github.com/the-benchmarker/web-frameworks) - the original cloned source that has been modified for this repository